ghtorrent/ghtorrent.org/raw.md

 ### Things to keep in mind

 1. The hosting machine, while powerful, is not capable of processing the data very quickly.
-At the time of this writing, the data is more than 3.5TB.
+At the time of this writing, the data is more than 5.5TB.
 2. Other people may be using the machine as well.
 Make sure that you do not run very heavy queries.
+Make sure you only query on indexed fields.
+Queries running in excess of 10 minutes will be killed without any warning.
 3. At any time the machine may become unavailable.
 4. Some data may be missing; if you are willing to provide workers to collect them, please [contact us](mailto:gousiosg@gmail.com).